SruthiAlajangi-AlifSemi/alif_ensemble_iot_aws_freertos/README.md

 ### Aws IoT Core setup required:

-1.Create AWS account by using [this](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html) link.
+1.Create AWS account by using [Set up your AWS account](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html).

 2.Register your device in AWS IoT Core by creating a thing and attaching a policy to it.
-Follow **Register your MCU board with AWS IoT** section in [this](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html) link.
+Follow **Register your MCU board with AWS IoT** section in [First Steps](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html).
 Download certificate and privatekey of the device.

 ### Device setup required to run demo application on board.